batstateu-is/2025-BatstateU-IS/README.md

 ### 4.3.
 Parallel Parking Strategy

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This strategy is designed for parallel parking using ultrasonic sensors around the robot.
-The robot continuously adjusts its movements based on sensor readings to safely enter the parking space.
-This method may be used as a backup strategy if the primary approach fails.

-- Red-first obstacle:
-If the first detected obstacle is red, the robot will move to the right of the obstacle while approaching the parking space.
-It will then begin reversing into the space while continuously monitoring the rear and side ultrasonic sensors.
-Steering adjustments are made to maintain a safe distance from surrounding obstacles until the robot is fully inside the parking space.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The robot executes a parallel-parking maneuver based on two primary factors: direction of approach (clockwise or counterclockwise) and the detected obstacle color (red or green) within the designated parking area.

+1. Clockwise Approach
+When approaching the parking area in a clockwise direction, the robot first detects the color of any obstacle located inside the parking zone.

+A. Red Obstacle Detected
+- The robot turns right toward the parking area.
+- It moves forward until it intentionally makes contact with the boundary wall to establish a reference point.
+- It then moves backward to create clearance.
+- Finally, it enters a reverse maneuver, adjusting its angle as needed, and positions itself parallel within the safe parking space.

+B. Green Obstacle Detected
+- The robot turns left toward the parking area.
+- It moves forward until it contacts the boundary wall for alignment.
+- It moves backward to reposition.
+- It then moves forward again to correct its orientation.
+- Finally, it reverses into the space, completing the parallel parking maneuver within the safe zone.

-_Refer to the accompanying illustration; arrows indicate the robot’s path for the red-first obstacle scenario._
+_Refer to the accompanying illustration; arrows indicate the robot’s path for the clockwise parallel parking scenario._

 <p align="center"><img src="./docu-photos/Strat/stratParkingRed.gif" width="600" height="395"/>

-- Green-first obstacle:
-If the first detected obstacle is green, the robot will move to the left of the obstacle, then start reversing into the parking space.
-During this maneuver, the robot continuously checks the rear and side sensors and adjusts steering to ensure proper alignment within the space.
-Once fully positioned, the robot stops completely.
+2. Counterclockwise Approach
+When the robot approaches the parking area in a counterclockwise direction, obstacle color no longer influences maneuvering.

+- The robot turns toward the wall before the parking area.
+- It moves forward until it reaches the wall to establish alignment.
+- It then moves backward to create spacing.
+- It proceeds forward once more to correct its final alignment.
+- Finally, it reverses into the parking area, stopping once it is fully within the safe parking boundary.

-_Refer to the accompanying illustration; arrows indicate the robot’s path for the green-first obstacle scenario._
+_Refer to the accompanying illustration; arrows indicate the robot’s path for the counterclockwise parallel parking scenario._

 <p align="center"><img src="./docu-photos/Strat/stratParkingGreen.gif" width="600" height="395"/>